domchristie/tailwindcss-jit-rails/README.md

 Rather than checking in the built `tailwind-build.css` file each time we make changes, we could make this part of a build process on deploy.
 Here's the steps for deploying to Heroku:

-Ignore the files we don't need to check in:
+Ignore the files we don't need to check-in, in .gitignore:
 ```
-# .gitignore
-…
 /node_modules
 npm-debug.log
 /app/assets/stylesheets/tailwind-build.css